qor/qor/admin/README.md

 `go run main.go` and visit `localhost:9000/admin` to see the result !

-You can view [qor example](https://github.com/theplant/qor3/tree/master/example) for more detailed configuration example.
+You can view [qor example](https://github.com/theplant/qor3/tree/master/example) for a more detailed configuration example.

 ## Features